ShawnLiaoyx/vulkan-guide/docs/extra-chapter/intro_to_simd.md

 matmul_vector       1.62 ns        0.665 ns   1037437903
 ```

 So we see something interesting.
 Turns out the autovectorization of the addition loop is almost 2x faster than our intrinsics version.
 Both the SSE version and AVX one.
-This is why its important to measure and keep track of things, as our work here on the addition loop has proven itself to be useless, as the compiler can optimize things better here.
+This is why it's important to measure and keep track of things, as our work here on the addition loop has proven itself to be useless, as the compiler can optimize things better here.

 On the matmul, we see the opposite.
 Our SIMD version is 2x faster vs. the scalar version.
 This is mostly what we normally would expect from an algorithm like this.
 While we are doing math 4-wide, there is overhead on moving data from SIMD registers and back from them.
 Meanwhile the CPU has multiple execution ports for simple float additions and multiplications, so it's already auto-parallelizing the code by itself.
 Normally it's rare to reach real 4x faster code, but 2 to 3x faster is common.
 If you do full 8-wide things with AVX you can reach 6x speedups against scalar.